snhstq/IBM3705_R5/README.md

 - a Trunk line connection the above mentioned 3705's

 SYS1.NCPSAMP on NCPSSP contains sample NCP's:
-- N16B which is theNCP for the channel attached 3705
+- N16B which is the NCP for the channel attached 3705
 - N17B which is the NCP for the remote 3705

 Copy both members to SYS1.VTAMLST
 Follow the steps outlined in section [Generating and Loading the NCP](#generating-and-loading-the-ncp) to generated both NCP's.

 Start the local 3705
-./BIN/i3705 3705-128k.cnf
+$ ./BIN/i3705 3705-128k.cnf

-Start the remote 3705
+Start the remote 3705 (Both chan adap must be offline!)
-./BIN/i3705 3705r-128k.cnf
+$ ./BIN/i3705 3705r-128k.cnf
-Note the addition "r" in the nanme of the config file.
+Note the addition "r" in the name of the config file.
 For the remote 3705 the following messages appear:

 ```